-Nevada and Wyoming have more relaxed business laws than most other states, hence they are becoming popular.
+Nevada and Wyoming have more relaxed business laws than most other states.
 However, unless your business is based in one of these states, your Nevada or Wyoming LLC will still need to register as a foreign LLC in the state where you conduct business.
 So you will be paying more and filing paperwork in two separate states.

 Does it ever make sense to form an LLC outside your home state?